iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 There are only 2 that we are interested in for this example:

 * **Max Volts**: Set this to **5V**.
 This parameter sets the maximum voltage the motor will use when in Voltage mode.
-Voltage mode interprets setpoints as a value between 0V and this maximum voltage, so if your maximum voltage is set to 5V, then a 50% setpoint will set the motor to spin with 2.5V.
+Voltage mode interprets setpoints as a value between 0V and this maximum voltage.
+If your maximum voltage is set to 5V, then a 50% setpoint will set the motor to spin with 2.5V.
 5V is used here because it is a fairly safe low voltage for testing, but the motor can handle much more.
 * **Timeout**: Set this to **1.5s**.
 This parameter determines how long the motor will wait to receive a command before timing out.
 When the motor times out, it will stop spinning and repeatedly beep 3 times.
 This is a safety feature to stop the motor if the controller is not communicating.
 The Control